wearequantum/.github/pull_request_template.md

 ## Release Version
 <!-- Delete if not releasing to main, uncomment release version if you are releasing to main branch -->
-- [ ] Release: <!-- Release-As: x.x.x -->
+- [ ] Release-As: <!-- x.x.x -->

 > [!CAUTION]
-> If you are releasing a a major, minor or patch version to the `main` branch, ensure you add `Release-As: x.x.x` to the commit header body on successfull merge.
+> If you are releasing a a major, minor or patch version to the `main` branch, ensure you add `Release-As: x.x.x` above and also to the commit header body on successfull merge.

 ## Overview
 - **Description**:
 - **Risk Level**: [Low/Medium/High]